World Languages

-Children are introduced to the foundations for learning languages in kindergarten, with lessons beginning in first grade.
-Languages vary by school, but the intention is always to give students insights into other cultures.
-The Denver Waldorf School curriculum incorporates Spanish.
+The Denver Waldorf School curriculum incorporates Spanish as the offered world language.
+Children are introduced to the foundations for learning Spanish in our early childhood program, with lessons beginning in first grade.
+The intention is to not only learn a new language, but to also give students insights into other cultures.

 Classes in all grades include poems, songs, stories, listening, speaking, grammar, and vocabulary acquisition.
 The specific content and way these skills are incorporated is tailored to each class based on their stage of development.
-Spanish teachers strive to integrate the main lesson topics whenever possible.
+Spanish teachers strive to integrate the main lesson topics from the classroom teacher into the language lessons in support of our interdisciplinary approach to teaching.

 High School Spanish Program